|Facilities | Rating | Reviews|

 A northbound-only service area which over time has generally improved.
 Southbound traffic should use Roadchef's Killington Lake.

-Restaurants: Burger King, Costa, Costa Express, Krispy Kreme Shops: M&S Simply Food, WHSmith Main Amenities: Ecotricity Electric Vehicle Charging Point, Lucky Coin, Picnic Tables, Showers Motel: Travelodge Forecourt: BP, BP Connect, Wild Bean Café, AdBlue Containers
+Catering: Burger King, Costa, Costa Express, Krispy Kreme Shops: M&S Simply Food, WHSmith Main Amenities: Ecotricity Electric Vehicle Charging Point, Lucky Coin, Picnic Tables, Showers Motel: Travelodge Forecourt: BP, BP Connect, Wild Bean Café, AdBlue Containers

 First two hours free for all vehicles, after which cars must pay £12.50 and HGVs £17, or £18.50 to include a £9 food voucher.